 There may be a better way, but here is how I got the rear bench section to fit:

-Starting with a rectangle cut large enough to contain the shape, I rested it on the seat braces and slid it as close to the side as I could.
+Starting with a rectangular piece cut large enough to contain the shape, I rested it on the seat braces and slid it as close to the side as I could.
 The largest gap was 10 inches, so I moved a ruler along the side plank and put marks on the plywood at regular intervals, 10" in from the side.
 This process loosely transferred the curve of the side wall to the plywood.

 After roughly cutting the curve, I could slide the plywood in close enough to locate where the slots for the station molds had to be cut.
 I marked the width, then extended the lines to a measured depth.